canvasxyz/canvas/README.md

 # Canvas

 Canvas is a P2P protocol for building decentralized, frontend-independent applications, where every user action is a signed message from an cryptographic address.

 ## Using Canvas

-You should be using Node v16 or later.
-We recommend installing nvm and using `nvm use lts/*`.
+**You must must use Node v16**.
+Later versions are impacted by [this bug](https://github.com/ethers-io/ethers.js/issues/3082) ultimately caused by Node's internal OpenSSL library.

 To install the latest published CLI: